Aragh/achartengine/README.md

 TODO
 ----

-* Zoom listener should return current zoom level.
-Currently it only returns change ratio.
 * When pan limits are set the initial range is ignored.
 Both should work.
 * Axis should have configurable thickness.
 * When the chart is zoomed in and panned to any of the limit values it can't be zoomed out.
 Limit reached check doesn't